 Many musicians practice their scales in the order of the circle of fifths rather than chromatically.
 Play C major, then G major, then D major, and so on.
 This approach trains your ears to hear fifth relationships and ensures you spend equal time in all twelve keys rather than always starting from C and running out of energy by the time you reach the remote keys.

-You do not need to buy a poster.
-Grab a piece of paper, draw a clock face, and place C at the top.
-Moving clockwise, write the letters a fifth apart: C, G, D, A, E, B, F-sharp.
-Moving counterclockwise from C: F, B-flat, E-flat, A-flat, D-flat, G-flat.
-Fill in the relative minors on the inner ring (A minor at the top, then E minor, B minor, and so on clockwise).
-The act of building it from scratch is itself a powerful memorization exercise.
+Draw a clock face and place C at the top.
+Going clockwise, write keys a fifth apart: G, D, A, E, B, F#.
+Going counterclockwise from C: F, Bb, Eb, Ab, Db, Gb.
+Add relative minors on an inner ring: A minor at the top, then E minor, B minor, and so on clockwise.

 At its core, though, the circle of fifths is simply a map.
 It shows you where you are, what is nearby, and how to get where you want to go.
 Learn to read the map, and the landscape of music theory becomes far easier to navigate.

 Ready to test how well you know your way around the circle?
 Music Genius lets you practice identifying key signatures and building scales in every key, turning circle-of-fifths knowledge into fast, reliable instinct.
+Pair this guide with the Name the Key game for hands-on drilling.

 PRACTICE WHAT YOU LEARNED